RandomPythonProgrammer/Cradle/README.md

 # Cradle

 This project CLI aims to simplify the process of creating and managing projects with CMake, especially when it comes to libraries.
+The program will automatically validate repo links and tag versions.

 # Usage